NextronSystems/thor2timesketch/README.md

 ---
 ## Configuration for Timesketch Ingestion

-When you ingest for the first time (`-s, --sketch`), it will be prompted to enter your Timesketch connection settings:
+When you ingest for the first time (`-s, --sketch`), you will be prompted to enter your Timesketch connection settings:

 1. **host_uri**
    URL of your Timesketch server (e.g. `https://timesketch.example.com`)